Licentiate (degree): Poland

 A licencjat is a degree that was introduced in Poland by the tertiary education reforms.
 The purpose of these reforms was to bring the Polish university system into line with the Bologna system.
-It is typically a three- or four-year degree, equivalent to the bachelor's degree in Anglo-Saxon countries.
+It is typically a three- or four-year degree, equivalent to a bachelor's degree.
 Students completing a licencjat often go on to complete a magisters degree.

 In theology faculties which use Vatican-regulated degrees, licencjat is a degree between that of master and doctor.